w314/notes/javaNotes/javaBasics.md

 - `autoboxing` - Java feature which will automatically convert primitives to wrapper classes implicitly.
 In case when passing an `int` variable as parameter to a function requesting an `Integer`.
 - `Unboxing` is the reverse - converting a wrapper class to its primitive.
 - Wrapper classes have static helper methods like .parseX() and .valueOf() for explicit primitive conversion.

+### Interfaces

+### Abstract Classes

+> Why would you use an interface over an abstract class?

+Interfaces have these advantages over class:

+- Implementation details do not need to be provided in the interface.
+- A class can only extend one other class, but it can implement as many interfaces as needed.

 ## Java Programs